RandomSeeded/pixyll/_posts/2017-04-01-simple-one-for-one.md

 ## Use Case #2: Blocking, no return value required

 When to use: when you need to know if something completed successfully, but don't care about anything beyond that.
-For example, in [surfpings](http://surfpings.com), this is used when clients subscribe.
+For example, in SurfPings, this is used when clients subscribe.
 Given that we don't need a return value, we can actually handle all the logic in the `init` block of the child process, and just return `{stop, normal}` when we're done.

 Caller:
 ```erlang